Bioinformatics-study/EasyOnco/README.md

 ```
 python EasyOnco.py -i *xlsx -f v vv x -s P -o example.maf
 ```

-*Options*
-- `-f` : Filtering field, enter the character marked as true.
+*Required Arguments*
+- `-i` : Specify the xlsx file for each sample to create the Oncoplot (Use regular expressions if possible).
 - `-s` : Fill in the Excel sheet after conducting mutation analysis.
 [P: path.vus, A: All variants]

-- `-i` : Specify the xlsx file for each sample to create the Oncoplot (Use regular expressions if possible).
+*Optional Arguments*
+- `-f` : Filtering field; the default is 'v'.
+If you want to include other marks to indicate true variants, enter them separated by spaces.
 - `-o` : Specifies the name of the maf file to be generated as the result.
 If not specified, the result is generated under the name EasyOnco.maf by default.
 - `-m` : To run the process only up to MAF file generation, use the 'y' option.
 If not set, the default is 'n', and the Oncoplot will also be generated.